tebru/retrofit-php/docs/v2/usage.md

 Use the `setHttpClient` or `setSerializer` methods on the builder to use a custom configured version of either.

+An extremely rudimentary http client is included, however it is recommended to use guzzle.
+Retrofit supports version 5 or 6.

 There are two methods `setSerializationContext` and `setDeserializationContext` on the builder that allow you add JMS serializer contexts that will be used in during serialization/deserialization.